 Why?
 Because these decisions were mostly based on tangible logics (cost and time) as opposed to moral values (as my way of thinking was dominated by introverted feeling).
 That was when extraverted thinking—INFP’s suppressed function—got into play.

 As soon as the night was settled in New York, it was fine.
 My mind got back to the comfort zone of drinking and writing a journal in a bar next to the hotel.
 I made peace to myself about the fuckup.
-A bar staff told me things happened for a reason and we totally agreed on that statement.
+Bar staff told me things happened for a reason and we totally agreed on that statement.

-To wrap up this Russia trip and the series of posts, I’d say if a travel weren’t involved mental adventure, I’d consider not worth it.
+To wrap up this Russia trip and the series of posts, I’d say if it weren’t involved mental adventure, I’d consider not worth it.
 And this trip really had done so much so.
 It sparked something inside my head.
 This post was supposed to articulate the journey of my mind as an INFP.

 While writing this post, I’d learned more about the cognitive functions of INFP myself.
 It shed some lights about how my brain worked.
 Making a researching and applying to the post was actually another tremendous journey on its own right.